You want smart political talk without the meltdowns?

 He gave $2,600 to Democrat Senator Gillibrand, who just this week led the charge of Democratic senators demanding that President Trump resign.

-And oh yeah, Mr. Anders gave zero to the Trump campaign, or to any Republican for that matter.
+And oh, yeah, Mr. Anders gave zero to the Trump campaign or to any Republican for that matter.

-Next, again in alphabetical order, Rush Atkinson.
+Next, again, in alphabetical order, Rush Atkinson.

 He donated to the Clinton campaign last year, again, zero to the Trump campaign.

-Next, Andrew Goldstone, uh he donated $3,300 to both Obama campaigns, again, zero to the Trump campaign.
+He donated $3,300 to both Obama campaigns, again, zero to the Trump campaign.

-Fifth, Elizabeth Freeloger, who clerked for Liberal Supreme Court justices, Ginsburg and Kagan, contributed to both the Obama and Clinton campaigns and zero to Trump.
+Fifth, Elizabeth Freeloger, who clerked for liberal Supreme Court justices Ginsburg and Kagan, contributed to both the Obama and Clinton campaigns and zero to Trump.

-Next, James Quarles, he's contributed to the Democratic presidential campaigns of Dukakis, Kerry, Obama, and Hillary Clinton, and Gore as well.
+He's contributed to the Democratic presidential campaigns of Dukakis, Kerry, Obama, and Hillary Clinton, and Gore as well.

-Seventh, Jeannie Ree.
+Seventh, Jeannie Reed.

 She's donated $16,000 to Democrats, contributed $5,400 to the Clinton campaign and zero to the Trump campaign.